hytor-yang/rollup-plugin-svg-icons/README.md

       // Setting to true will ignore 'output' option and not emit any bundle.
       injectToHtml: false, // it is default value

+      // prefix for svg symbol id, e.g. symbolIdPrefix: 'icon-' and bower.svg would result in <symbol id="icon-bower">
+      symbolIdPrefix: '', // it is default value

       // Also you can use any Svgstore options:
       // https://github.com/svgstore/svgstore#svgstore-options
       //